Opago-Pay/OpagoNode/README.md

 docker login
 ```
 # LND without BTC
 If your node is storage constrained, just use it without BTC.
 To do so, just replace the docker-compose.yml.
+Do this before first starting the node.
 ```
 mv docker-compose-no-btc.yml docker-compose.yml
 ```